apollographql/typescript-repo-template/README.md

 Renovate automates dependency updates.
 The bot will open and merge PRs with updates to a variety of dependencies (including but not limited to npm dependencies).
 Renovate is _highly_ configurable via the [renovate.json5](renovate.json5) file.
 Package restrictions and scheduling are just a couple things that we commonly configure.

+If you've configured PRs to require approval (mentioned in [GitHub](#github)), you may want to also install [Renovate's Approve bot](https://github.com/apps/renovate-approve).
+The approve bot will approve all renovate PRs in order to appease the PR approval requirement.

 If you're unfamiliar with Renovate, the docs are really worth perusing even if just to get an idea of what kinds of configuration are possible.

 > For additional information on configuring Renovate, [visit the docs](https://docs.renovatebot.com/).